 In your senior year, you will participate in a 15-week student teaching placement at a public elementary school.
 Mentoring, advisement, and guided field experiences support you along the way.

-We also offer a program unique to the Bay Area that allows students to earn both a BA in Education Studies and two teaching credentials in a 4.5 years.
-Education Studies graduates can complete the education specialist credential in one additional semester.
+We also offer an expedited teacher training program unique to the Bay Area that allows students to earn both their BA and Multiple Subject Teaching Credential in less than the traditional 5 years.
+Students can acquire a BA in Education Studies and a Multiple Subject Credential in 4 years, and can add an Education Specialist Credential in just one additional semester.

 Students explore multi-facets of the education field which includes building inclusive and supportive classroom communities for all students, applying culturally responsive pedagogy to classroom environments, and participating in fieldwork in K-12 classrooms.
 Learn more about our Minor Requirements on our course catalog.